Degree Requirements - Undergraduate

 The awarding of a degree is the pinnacle of the college experience.
 It is an honor bestowed upon those that satisfactorily complete a course of study.
 Occasionally events take place where the need to consider additional degree options arise.

 The goal of these policies is to honor those who have provided exemplary service to the University of Wisconsin-La Crosse and/or to extend sympathy and compassion to the families and friends of deceased students.
-Below is a means of addressing different circumstances surrounding the awarding of Posthumous, Extraordinary, and Honorary Degrees and the procedure associated with each degree.
+Below is a means of addressing different circumstances surrounding the awarding of Posthumous, Extraordinary, and Honorary Degrees.